Tal144155/ShareSphere---Android-App/README.md

 ### Editing and Deleting Posts
 Editing and deleting posts can only be done through the user's profile, where only their posts are displayed.

+### Log out
+Logging out can be done through the menu, by clicking on the button below.